LaoArchAngel/fsw-wiki/lb/haproxy.md

 ## Server Setup

-### To start, you need to machines and a Virtual IP:
+### To start, you need to define 2 load balancer machines and a Virtual IP:

     10.0.49.181 vip
     10.0.49.179 server1